Funeoz/kalibuntu/README.md

 See the [wiki for supported tools](https://github.com/Funeoz/kalibuntu/wiki/Supported-tools).

-At least one tool is adder per week.
+At least one tool is added per week.

 ## Updating